Eczema that doesn’t respond well to topical treatments or that covers a widespread area of your body may benefit from a process called phototherapy.

 To find a professional who performs light therapy for eczema, you may consider searching the following organizations for a dermatologist in your area:

-According to the American Academy of Dermatology Association (AADA) and a 2008 research review, phototherapy is considered a safe treatment overall for eczema in all skin tones when conducted by a professional.
+According to the American Academy of Dermatology Association (AADA) and a

 However, individuals with dark skin and people of color should choose a dermatologist with experience using phototherapy to treat skin conditions in skin of color.